cowbirb/holistic-health/README.md

 # Installation and Start-up
 ## Server/initial Setup
 1. Fork cowbirb/holistic-health repo
-2. Clone your forced repo to your local system
+2. Clone your forked repo to your local system
-3. Run npm install to install dependencies
+3. Run ```$ npm install``` in the terminal to install dependencies
 4. Create a .env file in your main directory.
-5. Compile your files to create bundle.
+    *  Add the following to your .env:
+        * the DB_Connect variable assigned to your database connection string including your credentials and database name.
+        * the RECIPES_API_KEY and API_ID, for the edamam recipe search api
+        * the REACT_APP_YOUTUBE_API_KEY, for the guided meditations
+        * Our application uses auth0, The last two variables in the .env example are for the domain key and client id which auth0 provides after you set up your application.
+Keep in mind when setting up auth0 that this is a single page react application. https://auth0.com/docs/quickstart/spa/react/interactive this link will help getting auth0 setup for this project.

+5. Run ```$ npm run build``` to compile the files
-6. Start the server
+6. Run ```$ npm start``` to start the server
+- for development purposes, you can use ```$ npm run dev``` in place of ```$ npm run build``` and ```$ npm run start```

 ## ADD TO YOUR .ENV
 1. the DB_Connect variable is assigned to your database connection string including your credentials and database name.